NHSDigital/uec-dos-management/docs/user-guides/Git_branching_strategy.md

 ### Note

-If a hyphenated version of the JIRA reference used in the branch name is not included at the start of the submitted commit message, a pre-commit hook add it.
+If a hyphenated version of the JIRA reference used in the branch name is not included at the start of the submitted commit message, a pre-commit hook will add it.

 Examples of a valid commit message might be: